dmpop/linkalot/README.md

 # Linkalot

 Linkalot is a web-based inbox for your links.
 Linkalot runs on any machine or web server with PHP.
-Linkalot highlights:
+Linkalot's highlights:

 - Instanly save links in a link list using the accompanying bookmarklet.
-- Add short description of a link.
-This description appears as a pop-up when you hover the mouse of the link.
+- Add a short description to a link.
+The description appears as a pop-up when hovering the mouse of the link.
 - All links are saved in a plain text file.
 - Password-protected editing area for managing the saved links.